 Those three Project Development Objectives constitute the three main Project Components.
 However, the ORTCP has been restructured to achieve the ultimate aim to: improve selected tourism sites and strengthen capacity to contribute to the recovery from Covid-19.
-In an effort to achieve the above Project Development Objective, the Ministry of Tourism in close collaboration with the Office of the Prime Minister has strategically identified some key sites for enhancement, with a view to enhancing the competitiveness and sustainability of Saint Lucia's tourism sector.
-The development of community-based tourism in the village of Choiseul is among several initiatives planned which closely align with these new objectives as well as the underlying premise of the 2020 Saint Lucia Tourism Strategy (developed under the ORTCP) which focuses on balancing visitor value and diversifying the product towards a more appealing stayover prospect.
+The Ministry of Tourism in close collaboration with the Office of the Prime Minister has strategically identified some key sites for enhancement, with a view to enhancing the competitiveness and sustainability of Saint Lucia's tourism sector.
+The development of community-based tourism in the town of Soufriere is among several initiatives planned which closely align with the underlying premise of the 2020 Saint Lucia Tourism Strategy (developed under the ORTCP) which focuses on balancing visitor value and diversifying the product towards a more appealing stayover prospect.
+This activity was included following the restructuring in an effort to achieve the above Project Development Objective.
 Moreover, it is envisaged that this initiative will contribute significantly to boosting the resilience of the tourism sector, as the Ministry prepares for the resurgence of this vital sector.

 It is further envisaged that the proposed initiatives as part of the implementation of the 2020 Saint Lucia Tourism Strategy will:

 - 1. Increase local community participation and involvement in tourism, in order to increase the direct benefits derived by local community residents from the tourism sector; - 2.
 Improve and upgrade the tourism product offering in Saint Lucia; - 3.
-Reduce unemployment levels particularly among women crafters; - 4.
-And ultimately, stimulate tourism-related economic activity with a view to enhancing the multiplier effect from tourism, thereby contributing to economic and socio-cultural growth and development.
+Alleviate poverty and reduce unemployment levels; and ultimately - 4.
+Stimulate tourism-related economic activity with a view to enhancing the multiplier effect from Tourism, thereby contributing to economic and socio-cultural growth and development.